|

 engage the community in your work, to turn that community into an army of

-the community, so the community would not dream of letting your mission
+of your mission and vision throughout the community, so the community would not

 And as the link to the community, that